civicrm/civicrm-user-guide/docs/events/custom-data-for-events.md

 -   the contact record
 -   the event record.

-It's important to add custom data in the it in the right place.
+It's important to add custom data in the right place.
 Adding it in the wrong place might cause you headaches further down the line.
-People often add custom data to the participant record, when they should probably add it to the contact record, and visa versa.
+People often add custom data to the participant record, when they should probably add it to the contact record, and vice versa.
 A couple of examples might help to clarify.

 -   dietary preference should be added to contacts since this is